depeche-io/postgresql-on-fire/physical-replication/step12/text.md

-*green* is the Leader, *red* and *blue* are the replicas.
+*green* is the Leader, <span style='color:red'>red</span> and *blue* are the replicas.
 In the previous steps, the Old Leader never got any new writes after New Leader was promoted.
 So in these scenarios it's safe to switch Old Leader to Replica.
 However this is not always the case.
 Let's now simulate the worst possible scenario `split-brain`.<br />

 We just promote one the Replicas and do few writes there.
 To hold this scenario, we should have `pgbench` running against *green* Leader, so the WAL files indeed diverge.<br />